Bioinformatics Master of Science Degree

 Overview for Bioinformatics MS

-• Recent bioinformatics graduates are employed at Pacific Northwest National Laboratory, Personal Genome Diagnostics, University of Rochester Genomics Research Center, and Asuragen, Inc.
+• Jobs at Industry Leading Companies: Graduates from our bioinformatics program have secured positions at esteemed institutions such as Pacific Northwest National Laboratory, Personal Genome Diagnostics, University of Rochester Genomics Research Center, and Asuragen, Inc., highlighting the program’s efficacy in facilitating career advancement.

-• Current faculty research includes molecular evolution, ecological modeling, cancer chromatin, machine learning, genomics, and forensic science.
+• Cutting-Edge Research: Engage with faculty actively involved in groundbreaking research spanning molecular evolution, ecological modeling, cancer chromatin, machine learning, genomics, and forensic science, enriching your academic journey with the latest advancements in the field.

 RIT’s bioinformatics master’s degree combines biotechnology, computer programming, and computational mathematics to prepare you to utilize and create technologies that discover, treat, and cure a range of medical illnesses.
 With a strong foundation in biotechnology, computer programming, computational mathematics, statistics, and database management, you will be well-prepared for academia and careers in the biotechnology, bioinformatics, pharmaceutical, and vaccine industries.